collective/collective.easyformplugin.createdx/README.rst

 Available converters
 --------------------

-- 'plaintext_to_intellitext': converts plain text to html,
+- plaintext_to_intellitext: converts plain text to html,
-- 'datetime_with_timezone': adds portal default timezone to datetime,
+- datetime_with_timezone: adds portal default timezone to datetime,